-There is a clear distiction between personal and negative power.
+There is a clear distinction between personal and negative power.

 For centuries, philosophers, social scientists, and psychologists have struggled to answer ethical questions regarding the use and misuse of power.
-They have described both the positive and the negative effects that powerful individuals have had on the business world, politics, religious movements, historical events, and the lives of individual members of society.
+They have described both the positive and the negative effects that powerful individuals have had on business, politics, religious movements, historical events, and the lives of individual members of society.

 As described in The Ethics of Interpersonal Relationships (2009), there is a clear distinction between positive power, which I refer to as personal power, and negative power, which can take either a covert or overt form.
 From this perspective, there are three basic types of power:

 Personal power is based on strength, confidence, and competence that individuals gradually acquire in the course of their development.
 It is self-assertion, and a natural, healthy striving for love, satisfaction, and meaning in one's interpersonal world.

 This type of power represents a movement toward self-realization and transcendent goals in life; its primary aim is mastery of self, not others.
 Personal power is more of an attitude or state of mind than an attempt to maneuver or control others.
 It is based on competence, vision, positive personal qualities, and service.
 When externalized it is likely to be more generous, creative and humane than other forms of power.

 Covert negative power is based on passive-aggression and is manifested in behaviors indicating weakness, incompetence, and self-destructive tendencies that manipulate others in the interpersonal world by arousing their feelings of fear, guilt, and anger.
 Although different from overtly destructive power plays, these subtle manipulations can be equally destructive.
 This mode of control indicates a lack of accepting power over one's life and is manifested through childlike machinations such as falling apart, tantrums, and other self-destructive behaviors.